AlexanderLutsenko/nobuco/README.md

 ### Dynamic shapes

-What if we wanted out module to accept images of arbitrary height and width?
+What if we wanted our module to accept images of arbitrary height and width?
 Can we have that?
 Let's try:

 ```python